libevm/website/source/_posts/yulp-smart-contract-dev.md

 The official [Yul+](https://github.com/FuelLabs/yulp) 'compiler' is written JavaScript, and actually compiles Yul+ down to Yul before turning it into bytecode.

-Thus, as of right now you'll still need a custom JS script to compile your Yul+ source code into EVM compatiable bytecode.
+Thus, as of right now you'll still need a custom JS script to compile your Yul+ source code into EVM compatible bytecode.

 ## Shoehorning Yul+ to work with dapp.tools